We think that science, mathematics, and engineering education should be meaningful, rigorous, and equitable for all. Come help us make it happen.

 Team Member Spotlight

-ADI is seeking Sales Representatives.
-The ideal candidate will be will become an expert on ADI’s solutions and identify opportunities to serve schools and districts and in doing so, achieve revenue targets.
-The new hire must be skilled at sales, highly motivated, and prepared to work long hours to build this new business.
-The ideal candidate has a proven track record of success selling instructional products and services, possesses knowledge of the K-12 sector, works well in a fast-paced company, has high energy, and is driven to achieve sales goals.more
+The Education Partnership Specialist (EPS) is a “relationship builder” and an integral part of ADI’s Programs Team.
+The ideal candidate will become an expert on ADI’s products and services and then create, cultivate, and maintain partnerships with schools and districts as a way to achieve revenue targets.
+The new hire must be highly motivated, creative, and enjoy helping others.
+The ideal candidate has a background in education, works well in a fast-paced company, has high energy, and is driven to achieve goals.more